wso2/docs-is/en/docs/develop/scope-based-authorization-for-internal-rest-apis.md

 at the endpoint level using **permissions**.
 Each secured endpoint has a predefined minimum level of permission that is required to be able to consume the endpoint.
-In order to access a particular endpoint, the user has to belong to a **role** that is in or above the defined permission level.
+In order to access a particular endpoint, the user has to belong to a **role** that includes the defined permissions.
 WSO2 Identity Server now supports scope based API authorization for internal REST APIs.

 When obtaining a token to consume the API, you can define the scope